Management5Exceptions/ProjectManagement/README.md

 ## General Requirements
  - Targeted versions must be iOS 12.0 and later.

-# Step 1: Add Appylar to your Gradle
+# Step 1: Add Appylar to your Bundle

 Make sure `Pods` is available in your project's directory.
 Then import the class in your UIViewController Class